shivansh023023/LLD_Assignment/adapter-payments/README.md

 ## Acceptance Criteria
 - `OrderService` calls **only** `PaymentGateway`
-- Adding a new provider requires no change to `OrderService`
+- Adding a new provider requires no change to `OrderService`.
 - Running `App` prints transaction IDs for both providers.

 ## Hints